joshmarinacci/meowlang/blog2/blog2.md

 if we just built a simple calculator we wouldn't be using the full power of Ohm.

-# Using an AST
+# Building an Expression Tree

 Our goal is to eventually extend this into a real programming language and what we have now just won't do.
-This evaluates expressions as they are found in the source code. that's fine for basic math, but what if we want to handle calling a function inside of a loop?
-The action would only be called once, but we want to invoke the function every time inside of the loop.
+It evaluates expressions as they are found in the source code.
+That's fine for basic math, but what if we want to handle calling a function inside of a loop?
+The action would only be called once, but we want to invoke the function every time inside of the loop!

+Eventually we will also want variables with the ability to run code like `x=10` followed by `x*2`.
+Now we need a symbol table and a way to look up the *current* value of the symbol when the math is evaluated.
+Doing math immediately simply won't work anymore.

 The solution is to not perform arithmetic inside of the semantic operation.
-Instead we must return a tree of objects which represent the arithmetic (or later, loops and functions) and can be evaluated anytime we need it.
-This is called an expression tree, and it's the next big step for building a language interpreter.
+Instead we must return a tree of objects which represent the arithmetic (and later loops and functions) and can be evaluated anytime we need it.
+This is called an *expression tree*, and it's the next big step for building a language interpreter.

-the ability to run code like `x=10` followed by `x*2`.

-this only works for constants. each operation immediately does math on the values next to it. that only works for constants. what if we defined a variable earlier and want to perform arithmetic on it? now we need a symbol table and a way to look up the *current* value of the symbol when the math is evaluated.  doing math immediately wont' work anymore. instead we need an AST.

-Further more we need a way to store values as variables, using symbols, and look up these symbols.
-Let's define some terms
+Let's define some terms:

 * A *number* is an actual numeric constant.
 Something like 4 or 4.5 or 0x45.
 * A *symbol* is an identifier which *points to* a number.
 Something like `x` or `myVal`.